Saturday, August 29, 2020

 One can’t undermine the significands brought to the screen by Bryan Singers immortal “X-Men” movie, proving that superhero films can be more than just flashy entertainment, it can have subtext, a focus on the human condition, and real characters, who are subsequently brought to life with perfection from the well-rounded cast.

-My favorite clawed X-Man takes center stage in a far stronger solo film, with a welcome change of setting, beautifully choreographed fights, and a great enfaces on the hero’s personal journey over mindless popcorn flair.
+My favorite clawed X-Man takes center stage in a solid solo film, with a welcome change of setting, beautifully choreographed fights, and a great enfaces on the hero’s personal journey over mindless popcorn flair.

 This much needed re-vamp of the X-Men series takes the golden points of the series and gives us more, surpassing its predecessors with renewed energy, a sense of fun, a solid direction, character drama, and a powerhouse new cast.